core-wg/corrclar/draft-bormann-core-corr-clar.md

 but the request handler is safe and there is no risk of metadata revealing data, the server can answer the request.
-Metadata that can reveal data are the size of the response (which, in a replay situation, can give an active attacker additional data) as well as any processing delays.
+Kinds of metadata to look out for are the size of the response (which, in a replay situation, can give an active attacker additional data) as well as any processing delays.
-(There should be no observable side effects for safe or previously processed idempotent requests).
+(Side effects would also fall into that category, but there should not be any effects for safe requests).

 If nothing else, GET requests to constant resources, such as queries to /.well-known/core,